Jarnen/Deploy-A-People-Counter-App-at-the-Edge/WRITEUP.md

              22.1 MiB - MobileNetSSD_deploy.bin
              68.0 KiB - MobileNetSSD_deploy.xml
              16.0 KiB - MobileNetSSD_deploy.mapping
 So it was noticed that the overal size of the produced files after conversion was a bit higher then the overal size of the original files by 52 KiB.
 That is inclding the .mappting file.
+There was no extraction of custom layers, otherwise, it would have been reduced dramatically.

 And the inference time of the model was reduced after conversion.
 Refer below the Model Performance Summary extracted using Deep Learning Workbench.
             1) Baseline Summary with 1 Batch and 1 Parallel Stream